Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Park facing out, keep driver’s seat empty.
 If something feels off, you want to be able to leave in 30 seconds.

 Always lock from the inside when ready to sleep.
-If using the key triggers an alarm, use the lock button next to driver’s seat.
-In Poland I locked with the key and the alarm triggered every time I moved.
-It took me a few minutes to figure out the way to avoid that.
+If locking with the key triggers the alarm, use the lock button next to the driver’s seat instead.
+I figured it out on my Poland trip after the alarm went off every time I pressed the key button from inside the car.

 Hygiene

 Toilets – some public campsites have them, most don’t.
 Park4night shows a toilet icon when one’s available.
-Organic Maps app (based on crowd-sourced OSM) lists most public toilets, Google Maps coverage is patchy.
+Organic Maps app (based on crowd-sourced OSM) lists most public toilets, Google Maps misses many of them.
 In some countries there is plenty of public infrastructure (Switzerland), in others barely any (Italy).

-Showers are harder.
-Public pools, truck stops, beach showers – in Spain I used beach showers most days, no soap allowed, but good enough.
+Showers are harder: public pools, truck stops, beach showers.
+In southern Spain I used beach showers most days – soap wasn’t allowed, but it was good enough.
 Park4night and Organic Maps list shower spots too.
-I don’t shower every day on trips like this.
+I don’t shower every day on trips like these.
 Wet wipes help.

 Food

 A car means access to larger supermarkets – Lidl, Aldi.
-It can halve grocery costs compared to convenience stores.
+It often halves grocery costs compared to convenience stores.

 I usually pick up a 5L water bottle (or two) and refill it at public fountains with potable water.
 Check Organic Maps for drinking water sources.